NickMom

 NickMom was an American nighttime programming block owned by Viacom Media Networks (now Paramount Media Networks).
-It aired on the Nick Jr. channel during the later hours of 10:00 p.m. to 2:00 a.m.
+It aired on the Nick Jr. Channel during the watershed hours of 10:00 p.m. to 2:00 a.m.
 ET, when the channel's regular audience of children would normally be sleeping.
 The block carried ad-supported comedy programming targeting an adult demographic, particularly young mothers.
+It aired from October 1, 2012 to September 28, 2015.
 When NickMom was first announced in 2011, over 30 projects were in development for the block.

 Original shows produced for NickMom included the stand-up comedy show called NickMom Night Out, the variety show Parental Discretion with Stefanie Wilder-Taylor, and the docu-comedy show Take Me to Your Mother.
 The block's highest-rated program was Instant Mom, which was ordered specifically for NickMom but also aired on Nickelodeon's main channel during the Nick at Nite block.

 At first, the timing of NickMom generated some controversy.
-As Nick Jr. only operated a single feed out of the Eastern Time Zone, the channel transitioned into its adult-oriented shows earlier than expected in other time zones.
-Viacom rectified this issue in February 2013 with the launch of a second Pacific Time Zone-based feed for the channel.
-The NickMom block lasted for almost three years, ending its run on September 28, 2015.
+As the Nick Jr. Channel only operated a single feed out of the Eastern Time Zone, the channel transitioned into its adult-oriented shows earlier than expected in other time zones.
+Viacom fixed this issue in February 2013 with the launch of a second Pacific Time Zone-based feed for the channel.
+The NickMom block lasted for nearly three years, shutting down on September 28, 2015.
 The NickMom website was also closed, and the domain now redirects to the parental resources section of Nick.com.

 History

 Launch

-On October 18, 2011, Viacom announced that it would launch a new block on Nick Jr. for the 2012-13 television season known as NickMom, which would be aimed towards young mothers, as part of the company's "cradle-to-grave" strategy where viewers grow into watching other Viacom networks (from Nick Jr. to Nickelodeon, then MTV, VH1 and then TV Land and formerly, CBS and Showtime).
+In 2011, Viacom announced that it would launch a new block on the Nick Jr. Channel for the 2012-13 television season known as NickMom, which would be aimed towards young mothers, as part of the company's "cradle-to-grave" strategy where viewers grow into watching other Viacom networks (from Nick Jr. to Nickelodeon, then MTV, VH1 and then to CBS and Showtime).
 The company explained that "today's moms who grew up with Nickelodeon have a renewed relationship with us through their kids", and that the new brand would "offer a destination that is unique in today's entertainment landscape with content that taps into Nickelodeon's comedic DNA".
-Unlike Nick Jr.'s main programming, which was commercial-free at the time, NickMom was to be commercially supported, having recently reached sponsorship deals with General Mills and Reckitt Benckiser.
+Unlike the Nick Jr. Channel's main programming, which was commercial-free at the time, NickMom was to be commercially supported, having reached sponsorship deals with companies including General Mills.
 Over 30 projects were in development for the block at the time of the announcement.

 Closure

-On September 5, 2015, the network's Twitter and Facebook accounts released a statement explaining that the NickMom programming block and website would cease operations by the end of the month.
+On September 9, 2015, the network's Twitter and Facebook accounts released a statement explaining that the NickMom programming block and website would cease operations by the end of the month.

-NickMom ended its three-year run at 2 a.m.
-ET on September 28 after a showing of the film Guarding Tess, without any mention of it coming to an end.
-Shortly after, the network's website address was redirected to Nickelodeon's site for parental resources.
+NickMom ended its nearly three-year run at 2 a.m.
+ET on September 28 after an airing of the 1994 film Guarding Tess, without any mention of its shutdown.
+Shortly after, the block's website address was redirected to Nickelodeon's site for parental resources.